-In macOS Mojave, Apple is bringing four iOS apps to Mac for the first time, including News, Home, Voice Memos, and Stocks.
+In macOS Mojave, Apple brought four iOS apps to Mac for the first time, including News, Home, Voice Memos, and Stocks.
 The last of these allows you to check the financial markets and also learn more about your favorite companies.
-Here’s a brief look at how you use the new Stocks up in macOS Mojave.
+Here’s a look at how you use the new Stocks up in macOS Mojave.

 Stocks app expands onto iPad and Mac

 Apple’s native Stocks app goes all the way back to iPhone OS 1 which launched on the first iPhone in 2007.
 Until the introduction of iOS 12 and macOS Mojave, however, the Stocks app wasn’t available on iPad or Mac, respectively.
 Along with bringing the app to different devices and platforms this year, Apple also changed the app’s design and added new features.